Join a FReeZA Committee

 Are you a young musician artist or band looking to perform at under 18 or all-ages events in Melbourne and around Victoria?
 FReeZA events are organized by committees of young people across the state for audiences aged 12 – 25.
 Whether you live in regional or metropolitan Victoria, there’s a FReeZA committee running FReeZA events near you.

-The FReeZA program supports young musicians, bands and artists by providing performance opportunities in their local communities and in state-wide competitions such as FReeZA Push Start Competition.
+The FReeZA program supports young musicians, bands and artists by providing performance opportunities in their local communities and in state-wide competitions such as FReeZA Push Start Series.

 FReeZA events vary from a small gig at the Nexus Youth Centre in Horsham in south western Victoria, to a youth stage with 1,000 people at a major festival like St Kilda Festival in central Melbourne.